llafuente/language-spec/preprocessor-and-metaprogramming.md

 ## `#define`

-Defines a direct text substitution.
-Unlike c/cpp does not have arguments.

-It's the preferred method to declare constants.

-It MUST be just one line.

-If used inside a macro it will live only inside the macro.
+*syntax*

 ```syntax
 #define identifier text ENDL
 ```

+*Semantics*

+Defines a direct text substitution.
+Unlike c/cpp does not have arguments.

+It's the preferred method to declare constant globals because it will be accessible inside packages.

+*constrains*

+1. The identifier must be uppercased.

+2. It shall be just one line.

+3. `#define` is scoped.

+`#define` at program entry point it's available in every file in the program.

+`#define` at package entry point it's available in every file in that package.

+`#define` at block scope can be used outside the block.

+4. If a define is redefined a semantic-error shall be raised.

+*notes*

+There is no `#undef`, so package developers should append a unique prefix to theirs definitions.

 Example: